County Stats (19/20 season)

-However, Yorkshire’s Young Player of the Year in 2016 returned impressively and ended the season strongly in the County Championship team, playing three out of the last four matches and returning some useful contributions with bat and ball.
+He spent almost two months on the sidelines in 2018 before returning impressively to end the season strongly in the Specsavers County Championship team, playing three out of the last four matches and returning some useful contributions with bat and ball.

 He hit 42 and claimed three wickets in the first innings of a high-scoring draw against Nottinghamshire at Trent Bridge and claimed a miserly 2-16 in the first innings of the following round win over Lancashire at Emerald Headingley, a victory which all but kept Yorkshire in Division One.

-He signed junior professional terms with Yorkshire ahead of 2016, which proved to be an excellent, award-winning summer for the all-rounder, and later extended his deal until the end of 2019.
+He signed junior professional terms with Yorkshire ahead of 2016, which proved to be an excellent, award-winning summer, and later extended his deal until the end of 2019 and then again until the end of 2020.

 Waite had already debuted in List A and Twenty20 cricket for Yorkshire in 2014 and 2015.